0skater0/Firefox-No-Spoiler/README.md

 ### AMO

-1. Navigate to the Firefox Addon Store of <a href="https://addons.mozilla.org/de/firefox/addon/no-spoilers-youtube/" target="_blank">this addon</a>
+1. Navigate to the Firefox Addon Store of [this addon](https://addons.mozilla.org/de/firefox/addon/no-spoilers-youtube/)
 2. Press the blue button 'Add to Firefox'

 ### Manual